DefectDojo/django-DefectDojo/readme-docs/CONTRIBUTING.md

 0. See [flake8 built-in commit hooks] on how to easily check for for pep8 with flake8 before comitting.

-0. Pull requests should be submitted to the 'dev' branch.
+0. Pull requests should be submitted to the `dev` or `bugfix` branch.

-0. In dev branch, the code should be python 3.8 compliant.
+0. In dev branch, the code should be python 3.11 compliant.

 [dojo_settings]: /dojo/settings/settings.dist.py "DefectDojo settings file"
 [pep8]: https://www.python.org/dev/peps/pep-0008/ "PEP8"